Best Nursing Schools in Hawaii

-Hawaii strives to be committed to the future and growth of their nurses by being one of the highest compensating states.
-Salaries, opportunities and growth are just some of the many benefits to being a nurse in Hawaii that possess their Bachelor's of Science in Nursing (BSN).
+Hawaii strives to be committed to the future and growth of its nurses by being one of the highest compensating states.
+Salaries, opportunities, and growth are just some of the many benefits to being a nurse in Hawaii that possess their Bachelor’s of Science in Nursing (BSN).
 The estimated hourly income of a nurse, with BSN status, in Hawaii is on average $10.00 per hour more than that of the national rate.
-Hawaii is aspiring to reach an 80% average of their nurses possessing a BSN or greater degree by the year 2020.
+Hawaii is aspiring to reach an 80% average of its nurses possessing a BSN or greater degree by the year 2020.

 For RN bridge programs visit:

 Selecting the best nursing school in Hawaii can be difficult.
 To make the process easier first look for a school that supports students towards licensure and beyond.
 A great way to measure this is through NCLEX-RN "pass rates."
 We have ranked the top 3 nursing schools in Hawaii by analyzing current and historical NCLEX-RN "pass rates", meaning the percentage of graduates who pass the exam, out of the 8 RN programs in the state.
 Programs reviewed include schools that offer an Associate in Nursing (ADN/ASN), BSN, or Direct-Entry MSN Degree.

 For more information on our top nursing school rankings, see our Methodology Page (https://www.registerednursing.org/rn-ranking-methodology/).

 Located on Oahu, Kapiolani Community College is affiliated with the University of Hawaii; the college's ADN nursing program is accredited by the Accreditation Commission for Education in Nursing.
 First and second year students receive ample clinical and classroom hours to work in a variety of healthcare settings once graduated and licensed.